Playground: Regulation

 In the United States, the Consumer Product Safety Commission and the American National Standards Institute have created a Standardized Document and Training System for certification of Playground Safety Inspectors.
 These regulations are nationwide and provide a basis for safe playground installation and maintenance practices.
-ASTM F1487-07 deals with specific requirements regarding issues such as play ground layout, use zones, and various test criteria for determining play ground safety.
-ASTM F2373 covers public use play equipment for children 6–24 months old.
+ASTM F1487-07 addresses specific requirements for playground layout, use zones, and various test criteria for determining playground safety.
+ASTM F2373 covers public-use play equipment for children 6–24 months old.
 This information can be applied effectively only by a trained C.P.S.I.
 A National Listing of Trained Playground Safety Inspectors is available for many states.
 A Certified Playground Safety Inspector (CPSI) is a career that was developed by the National Playground Safety Institute (NPSI) and is recognized nationally by the National Recreation and Park Association or N.R.P.A.
 (Some information sources offer interactive examples of playground equipment that violates CPSC guidelines.)

-In Australia, Standards Australia is responsible for the publication of the playground safety Standards AS/NS4422, AS/NZS4486.1 and AS4685 Parts 1 to 6.
+In Australia, Standards Australia is responsible for publishing the playground safety Standards AS/NS4422, AS/NZS4486.1, and AS4685 Parts 1 to 6.
 The University of Technology Sydney is responsible for the training and accreditation of playground inspectors.
-The Register of Playground Inspectors Australia lists all the individuals who have been certified to inspector playgrounds within Australia.
+The Register of Playground Inspectors Australia lists all the individuals who have been certified to inspect playgrounds within Australia.

 European Standards EN 1177 specifies the requirements for surfaces used in playgrounds.
-For each material type and height of equipment it specifies a minimum depth of material required.
+For each material type and equipment height, it specifies the minimum required depth of material.
 EN 1176 covers playground equipment standards.
 In the UK, playground inspectors can sit the examinations of the Register of Play Inspectors International at the three required levels - routine, operational and annual.
-Annual inspectors are able to undertake the post-installation inspections recommended by EN 1176.
+Annual inspectors can undertake the post-installation inspections recommended by EN 1176.

 Prevention strategies

-Because the majority of playground injuries are due to falls from equipment, injury prevention efforts are primarily directed at reducing the likelihood of a child falling and reducing the likelihood of a severe injury if the child does fall.
+Because the majority of playground injuries are due to falls from equipment, injury prevention efforts are primarily directed at reducing the likelihood of a child falling and reducing the possibility of a severe injury if the child does fall.
 This is done by: